Publishing Your App on App Store and Google Play: A Complete Guide

 - Cost: USD 25 (one-time fee, not annual)

-- Since 2023, new accounts must complete a closed testing period with at least 20 testers for 14 days before being able to publish to the general public
+- Since 2024, new accounts must complete a closed testing period with at least 12 testers for 14 consecutive days before being able to publish to the general public.
+This number changed from 20 to 12 in mid-2024

 - Accepts submission via web interface, no specific hardware required